the Student Perspective

 Within the framework of the SDT module, international student teams work on real innovation challenges of renowned partner companies.
 Each team is composed of 3-4 KIT students and 3-4 students from a foreign partner university (e.g. St. Gallen, USTC, Linkoping University, Aalto Helsinki, Trinity College, …).
 The teams are working on the challenge of their respective partner company for over 9 months (e.g. September 2018 – June 2019).
 The teams receive a contact person on the company side, with which they regularly exchange information on the project stand.
 To cover travel expenses and some purchases, each team gets its own budget.
 The teams are encouraged to organize themselves.

 The Teaching team

-The teaching is done by the so-called teaching team (TT), which comprises of Prof. Dr. Gerhard Satzger, Niels Feldmann and Anke Holtmann-Plog.
+The teaching is done by the so-called teaching team (TT), which comprises Prof. Dr. Gerhard Satzger, Prof. Dr. Orestis Terzidis and Dr. Niels Feldmann.

 The teaching team is supplemented by so-called teaching assistants.
 These are students of the previous years who will assist you with SGMs, preparation for presentations etc.

 Throughout the program there will be weekly lecture-like teaching units, sporadic one-day workshops for the student teams in collaboration with the teaching team, as well as weekly coaching sessions of each team by a coach, called the Teaching Assistant (TA).
 Finally, as a teaching team, we occasionally engage in team coaching directly.

 Be part of something great!

 TAKE THE FIRST STEP.
 EMBARK ON A VOYAGE TO DISCOVERY.